Skip to content

 $ docker run -p 8080:8080 --name mall-admin --link mysql:db --link redis:redis -v /etc/localtime:/etc/localtime -v /mydata/app/admin/logs:/var/logs -d mall/mall-admin:v1

-1. Without modifying Dockerfile, override the original startup command with startup parameters (may not apply in some scenarios)
+1. Do not modify Dockerfile, override the original startup command with startup parameters (may not apply in some scenarios)

 ## Original startup command